How to choose a driving instructor in Edgware

 Hale Lane: On Hale Lane you’ll find a few really great roundabouts to practise on.
 The roundabouts here aren’t too busy, so you can allow yourself time to get your head around them without the pressure of busy traffic.
 After practising on the Heather Walk roundabout, drive on down toward the Penshurst Garden roundabout for a slightly bigger challenge.
 Once you’re feeling confident on those, you’ll be driving round the big roundabouts in no time!

-Francklyn gardens: Our driving instructors in Edgware suggest Francklyn Gardens as a great place to practise pedestrian awareness and parallel parking.
+Francklyn gardens: Local driving instructors in Edgware suggest Francklyn Gardens as a great place to practise pedestrian awareness and parallel parking.
 With wide streets combined with the quiet area, Francklyn Gardens provides a perfect spot to focus on your manoeuvres and MSM/PSL.

 Barnet way/ A1: Barnet way is a great place to do some nearby A road driving practice.
-Our instructors love to take learners down here as it’s a great place to start focusing on gear changes.
+Local instructors love to take learners down here as it’s a great place to start focusing on gear changes.
 While busy traffic can provide good opportunities for clutch control, on Barnet Way you will find yourself changing gears above third and this will really help with understanding how the vehicle works holistically.

 Taunton way: Taunton way is a bustling road with plenty of opportunities to improve your hazard awareness.
-Our driving instructors in Edgware find that this is a great place to take learners when it’s time to learn road markings.
+Driving instructors in Edgware find that this is a great place to take learners when it’s time to learn road markings.
 Head down this street and remember to think ahead and stay aware of your surroundings to really nail it!

 Station way: Part of learning to drive in London is getting used to traffic.
 Station Way is a perfect place to start getting a feel for this.
 As a main road, there are plenty of road markings and traffic lights which are important to take into account when it comes to practising road awareness and clutch control.
 Our driving instructors in Edgware recommend heading over late morning or early afternoon to avoid busy times for optimal practice times.